Hydrazer/perl-golf-lessons-with-hydrazer/README.md

 $a = "nicen";
 print $a =~ s/n/g/gr # "giceg"

-# idk what /l does but EGIRL HAHAHAHA
+# /l modifies \w to match unicode but who cares about that when we got EGIRL HAHAHAHA
 $_ = "nicen";
 print s/n/"g"/egirl # "giceg"